tritania/Chrysus/README.md

-Chrysus is a complex economy plugin for bukkit based Minecraft servers.
+Chrysus is a plugin for bukkit based minecraft servers

 Features:
+-Dynamic pricing
--player run companies
+-Player run companies
--dynamic pricing
--buying selling of player's goods
--economic safeguards
--WorldGuard integration
--SQL storage
+-Server taxes
+-Central markert locations

+Dependencies:
+-MySQL

+It should be noted that this plugin is still under development and as such the actual economic dynamics may not reflect the intention of the plugin.